midzer/beerbase/content/breweries/brewery-creek-brewing/irish-stout.md

 srm: 0
 upc: 0
 ---
-\Guinness\" is the prototype of all modern stouts.
+Guinness" is the prototype of all modern stouts.
 Many people